IslandViewPTA/islandview-pta-site/site/content/colorrun/_index.md

 callToAction: true
 ---
 The color run is a great event for the students to get outside, get some exercise and provide an opportunity for the community to donate.

-## Permission for Student Online Donation Page
-To give Island View PTA permission for your student to have an online donation page for the Color Run, please fill out the form below.
-Here is an example of a [Student Dontation Form](/colorrun/halles2/).